Surgical Weight Management

-Bariatric surgery can be an option for those individuals who are 18 or
+Bariatric surgery can be an option for those individuals who are 18 to

-over, weigh more than 100 pounds over recommended weight, have a documented
+70 years of age, weigh more than 100 pounds over recommended weight, have

-Body Mass Index (BMI) of 40 or greater, and have exhausted all efforts
+a documented Body Mass Index (BMI) of 40 or greater, and have exhausted

 Our program features the following elements: